scottcase3374/primetoolkit/README.md

 The codebase uses Java 17 with Java 17 preview features enabled.
 This is mostly for switch statements using pattern matching.

 ## Execution - command line argument examples
-- init --max-count=100000 --base=DEFAULT --export=GML
+- init --help

 - init --max-count=100000 --export=GML
-    - Outputs prime node/edge info as GML into a file in the ~/ptk-output folder.
+    - Outputs prime node/edge info as GML into a file in the ~/ptk/output folder.
-- init --max-count=100 --base=PRIME_TREE --output=BASES  --prefer-parallel=true
-- init --max-count=100 --base=PREFIX --output=BASES  --prefer-parallel=true
-    - Parallel gen then output prime and calculated prefix/tree for the prime; (Prefix or tree) + Prime[n-1] = Prime

 - init --max-count=100 --base=THREETRIPLE --output=BASES
     - Output the prime, index, #bases(triples) and each triple.

+- init --max-count=100 --load-primes  DEFAULT
+	- Loads primes from files / zip-files
+		- NOTE: requires providing a path to the folder containing the files.
+		-  1. You can symlink from default input folder to the example files in this project which are in the 'data' folder.
+		-    mkdir \~/ptk/input-data;  ln -s \~/path-to-zip-file-folder/\* \~/ptk/input-data
+		-  2. you can provide the CLI argument for the desired input data path with something like the following.
+		-    --input-data-dir=~/dev/eclipse/primes-workspace/PrimeToolKit/data

+- init --max-count=100 --base=PRIME_TREE --output=BASES   --use-base-file   --prefer-parallel=true
-- init --max-count=100 --base=PREFIX --output=PRIMETREE_METRICS --output=BASES
+- init --max-count=100 --base=PREFIX     --output=BASES   --use-base-file   --prefer-parallel=true
-     -  Outputs the prefix data as before but also includes prefix / count data.
+    - Parallel gen then output prime and calculated prefix/tree for the prime; Prime = (Prefix or tree) + Prime[n-1]

+- init --max-count=100 --base=NPRIME --output=BASES   --use-base-file   --prefer-parallel=true

 Adding option: